United Methodist Women – Did you know?

 United Methodist Women (UMW) and The United Methodist Church’s principles and values include:

 UMW/United Methodist Women supports our church’s weekend meal ministry, youth fellowship programs, and childcare thru donations.
-Our main fund raiser is the rummage sale – mark your calendar for the next one – October 24 and 25.
+Our main fund raiser is our rummage sale.
+We have one every spring and every fall.
+Watch the church calendar for the next one.
 UMW meets the first Wednesday of each month at noon.
 Please consider joining us.